Veronica Samuels

 Yuma Proving Ground Heritage Center, a functioning Army installation and research facility for the US Army, is one of the top things to do in Yuma AZ, with your kids.

-One of the largest military installations in the world, the Yuma Proving Ground, tucked away in the remote Sonoran Desert, is about forty-five minutes drive from downtown.
+One of the largest military installations in the world, the Yuma Proving Ground, tucked away in the remote Sonoran Desert, is about a forty-five-minute drive from downtown.

 It is a fantastic place to show them the operations of the US defence in a fun, interactive way.